The Lobbying Act

 The Wildlife Trusts recognise the need for charities to avoid political bias – particularly in the run up to major elections.
 We also believe wholeheartedly in the right of charities to express views on issues of public policy that relate directly to their charitable objectives.
 Many advances in social and environmental policy have been secured as a result of charities advocating beneficial changes and all our lives are better for it.

-We have a vision of an environment rich in wildlife, for everyone.
-To achieve it, we are working to create Living Landscapes, secure Living Seas and to inspire people to value and take action for wildlife and the natural world: in and around the places that are important to them; at home, at work, at school.
+We have a vision of people close to nature, with land & seas rich in wildlife.
+To achieve it, we are working to bring about living landscapes, living seas and a society where nature matters.
+We act directly ourselves, to protect and sustain wildlife and wild places, and to create and strengthen nature networks.
+And we help to lead those around us by showing them the way; demonstrating what’s possible and by inspiring, empowering and enabling them to join us on our journey.
+We help people to value and take action for wildlife and the natural world: in and around the places that are important to them; at home, at work, at school.
 Society gains many clear public benefits from our work, in communities right across the country.

 We believe that there are many ways in which the UK Government can contribute to improving the natural world and help The Wildlife Trusts to achieve our charitable aims.
 For it to do this, the politicians and political parties that influence the priorities, decisions and actions of the Government need to understand what we are trying to achieve, why it is important to society and what they can do to help.
 It is important that they adopt policies and pass laws that strengthen the natural environment and its ability to underpin the health and wellbeing of society and the economy.
 It is vital that they appreciate the enormous value that the British public place on our wildlife and wild places, and reflect this in their decisions.